GuillaumeGomez/browser-UI-test/README.md

 assert: ("#id > .class", 2)
 // will check that "#id > .class" has blue color
 assert: ("#id > .class", { "color": "blue" })
+// will check that "#id > .class" has an attribute called "attribute-name" with value "attribute-value"
+assert: ("#id > .class", "attribute-name", "attribute-value")
 ```

 #### text